chinaboard/whisperX-service/README.md

 ## Usage

 WhisperX service now available on Docker Hub.
-You can find the latest version of this repository on docker hub for CPU and GPU.
+You can find the latest version of this repository on docker hub for GPU.

 Docker Hub: <https://hub.docker.com/r/chinaboard/whisperx-service>